Tacoma-Pierce County Genealogical Society

 La Quinta Inn and Suites, 1425 East 27th St, Tacoma, WA.
 A limited number of rooms will be available at a special rate for seminar attendees.

-$1.00 tickets for sale with registration and also at the door and during the seminar.
+$1.00 tickets for sale at the door and during the seminar.
 A number of donated items will be offered as raffle prizes for this always popular activity.

-Attendees will be eligible for Door Prizes, including a Grand Prize.
+All attendees will be eligible for Door Prizes, including the Grand Prize of a Gift Certificate to Family Tree DNA.
 Must be present to win.